KahitSan/.github/profile/CONTRIBUTING.md

 ### 0. Clone via SSH (prerequisite)

-If you're a private contributor (granted access but not an org member), you must use SSH for cloning and pulling—especially on repos with submodules.
-Public contributors (using forks) can use HTTPS if they prefer, but SSH is recommended when dealing with submodules.
-Configure SSH on your local machine before touching any KahitSan repo.
-We rely on SSH because several repos pull submodules (e.g., `git clone --recursive` for shared packages), and SSH avoids token prompts and flaky recursive fetches.
+If you've been granted access to contribute to a private KahitSan repository (i.e., you're a direct contributor but not necessarily an org member), you must use SSH for all Git operations—cloning, pulling, pushing, and especially when working with submodules.
+Public contributors (those using forks of public repos) can use HTTPS if they prefer, but SSH is strongly recommended when dealing with submodules.
+Configure SSH on your local machine before interacting with any KahitSan repo.
+We rely on SSH because several repos use submodules (e.g., `git clone --recursive` for shared packages), and SSH avoids authentication prompts and unreliable recursive fetches.```

 1) Generate a key if you don't have one:
 ```bash